2012 Fiat 500 Interior

 - "… demerits for blind spots in the rear quarters, gauges that require considerable practice to read quickly, and seat adjustments that some find frustrating." -- Car and Driver (Fiat 500 Sport)

-Like the Mini Hardtop, the Fiat 500 seats four and has two rear seats that are too tight for adults and are best-suited for groceries, cargo and kids.
-Reviewer opinions on the front seats are mixed.
-Some reviewers say the front seats are comfortable and that their upright position makes the Fiat 500 feel bigger than it really is.
-But other reviewers complain that the driver and front passenger seats, particularly in the Sport model, don’t have enough support.
+Like the Mini Hardtop, the 2012 Fiat 500 seats four and has two rear seats that are too tight for adults and are best-suited for groceries, cargo and kids.
+Reviewer opinions of the front seats are mixed.
+Some reviewers say the front seats are comfortable and that their upright position makes the Fiat 500 feel bigger than it really is, but other reviewers complain that the driver and front passenger seats, particularly in the Sport model, don’t have enough support.
 They also mention that there isn’t enough leg space, there isn’t enough headroom in the convertible and that it can be difficult to find a comfortable driving position because the steering wheel doesn’t telescope.

 - "Up front, the 500 does a good job of not feeling tiny, thanks to the chair-high seats, fairly big windows, and low dash." -- Automobile Magazine